Skip to main content

 Drug & Supplement Interactions

-• Anticonvulsants — EPO may theoretically lower seizure threshold; use with caution in epilepsy
+• Phenothiazine drugs — EPO may theoretically lower seizure threshold (caution in epilepsy, though evidence is limited)

 Maximum Dose